brainglobe/brainglobe-web/_pages/about.md

 ### Future
 In addition to developing our own software, we are working to build a community of neuroscientists and developers to leverage the vast data analysis ecosystem in Python for the analysis of neuroanatomical data.
+To catalyse this we aim to “fill the gaps” where tools don’t exist, and develop frameworks to facilitate collaboration.
+Our key future aims are:
+* To enable use of BGI tools across neuroscience by supporting all available high-quality neuroanatomical atlases
+* To reduce barriers of entry and make sure BGI tools are accessible to all
+* To ensure BGI tools and atlases can be incorporated into varied workflows to leverage the open-source image analysis community